djplaner/blog/docs/2009/02/15/alternatives-for-the-institutional-implementation-of-e-learning-lessons-from-13-years-of-webfuse/index.md

 tags:
 - educause09
 template: blog-post.html
-title: '"Alternatives for the institutional implementation of e-learning: Lessons from 12 years of  Webfuse"'
+title: 'Alternatives for the institutional implementation of e-learning: Lessons from 12 years of  Webfuse'
 type: post
 ---
 This is a submission to a conference later in the year.
 The conference has its own specific requirements for submissions, hence the structure of this post.
 In some cases I've left in quotes or _italics_ the directions given by the conference as to the content of the submission.
 It's still a work in progress.
 Submission is not due for a few days.
 More than keen to hear suggestions and criticisms.